Betojr04/Betojr04/README.md

 I am a full-stack software developer and photographer/videographer.
 I love programming, traveling, exercising, and meeting new people.

-As a software developer I enjoy challenging myself with things that are outside of my comfort zone whether connecting with new people ors attacking projects that include a language or a fewature(s) I am not comfortable with.
+As a software developer I enjoy challenging myself with things that are outside of my comfort zone whether connecting with new people or attacking projects that include a language or a feature(s) I am not comfortable with.
 I love pushing myself to be better everyday.

 - 🔭 I’m currently working on a budget web application, and a biomedical engineering degree.
 - 🌱 I’m currently learning <strong>Data Structures</strong> and <strong>Algorithims</strong> on Leetcode.